 Getting Over Unrequited Love Can Feel Like The Most Difficult Undertaking

 You can spend years asking yourself, “What if?”
 You find that other people you date just don’t match up to the one that got away.
 Your mind can’t stop going over every interaction wondering, “What did I do?”

 You may find yourself obsessively looking for clues about what happened and why it didn’t work out.
-You can end up stalking the person on social media and spying on his new relationship, triggering intense feelings of jealousy.
+If you’re not careful, you can end up stalking the person on social media and spying on his new relationship, triggering intense feelings of jealousy.

-You keep asking yourself, “Why is love so hard to find?”
-You may believe that getting over unrequited love is impossible, and that you have lost something you could never have with someone else.
+You keep asking yourself, “Why is love so hard to find?” believing that getting over unrequited love is impossible and that you have lost something you could never have with someone else.

 You Can Move On And Create Something Even Better

 Right now, you may doubt us when we tell you that you can overcome this experience and actually find someone better suited for you and that from this heartbreak you can become more capable of creating a healthy, lasting, soul-satisfying love with someone else.